 The Oldest Lion & Dragon Dance Team in the Southbay with the most experience.

 The Shaolin Temple Chinese Lion & Dragon Dance Troupe is the best team around and has performed in and around California, and the USA and other countries since 1995.
 We are the oldest Lion Dance Team in the Southbay we have been trained from the original Kung Fu masters that have been teaching Lion Dance all their life.
 We display the Kung Fu families and their styles that we have learned from them.
-Most of the Lion Dance teams around the Southbay are not to experience, They have been around only for a couple of years so you will be getting the best from our team with 22 years performing all around the world and through the USA.
-Master Marquez has been doing Lion & Dragon Dance for 37 years himself to offer the best with all that experience.
+You will be getting the best from our team with 26 years performing all around the world and through the USA.
+Master Marquez has been doing Lion & Dragon Dance for 41 years himself to offer the best with all that experience.

 Places or companies we have performed at over the